-During studies at the Royal College of Music, Edward founded London Arts Orchestra (LAO), a cross arts ensemble described as "an intoxicating combination of arts, visuals, music, and storytelling" by the Huffington Post.
-He recently presented a talk on such projects, and the future of classical music performance for TEDx, entitled “The Power of Familiarity”.
-After graduation Edward served as Assistant Conductor to Ivan Fischer and Budapest Festival Orchestra, and took part in training programmes with Bernard Haitink, Michael Tilson Thomas, David Zinman, and Neeme & Paavo Järvi.
+Edward graduated with a Masters Degree in Composition from the Royal College of Music.
+Shortly after he founded London Arts Orchestra (LAO), a new ensemble described as "an intoxicating combination of arts, visuals, music, and storytelling" by the Huffington Post.
+He recently presented a talk on musical storytelling for TEDx, entitled “The Power of Familiarity”.
+Edward has served as Assistant Conductor to Ivan Fischer and Budapest Festival Orchestra, and took part in training programmes with Bernard Haitink, Michael Tilson Thomas, David Zinman, and Neeme & Paavo Järvi.